bookieio/Bookie/docs/api.rst

 Admin override and add a new user to the system.

 :query param: api_key *required* - the api key for your account to make the call with
-:query param: username *required* - the email address of the new user
+:query param: username *required* - the username of the new user
 :query param: email *required* - the email address of the new user
 :query param: callback - wrap JSON response in an optional callback